Kebab: Pakistan

-In Pakistan kebabs trace back their origin during the time of the Mughals Mughlai cuisine, and their influence on the cuisine of modern-day Pakistan.
+In Pakistan, kebabs trace their origins to the time of the Mughals' Mughlai cuisine, and their influence on the cuisine of modern-day Pakistan.
 There are all sorts of kebab varieties such as seekh, chapli, shammi and other forms of roasted and grilled meats.
 As Pakistan is a predominantly Muslim country, pork is not used.
-Instead meats like beef, chicken, lamb, fish and sometimes buff are used in the making of kebabs.
+Instead, meats like beef, chicken, lamb, fish, and sometimes buff, are used in the making of kebabs.